-Criterion 7.4 The Organization shall update and revise periodically the management planning and procedural documentation to incorporate the results of monitoring and evaluation, stakeholder engagement or new scientific and technical information, as well as to respond to changing environmental, social and economic circumstances.

-7.4.1 The smallholder reviews the management plan periodically and revises the management plan if relevant circumstances change.
+- 7.4 The Organization shall update and revise periodically the management planning and procedural documentation to incorporate the results of monitoring and evaluation, stakeholder engagement or new scientific and technical information, as well as to respond to changing environmental, social and economic circumstances. - 7.4.1 The smallholder reviews the management plan periodically and revises the management plan if relevant circumstances change.

-Criterion 7.5 The Organization shall make publicly available a summary of the management plan free of charge.
-Excluding confidential information, other relevant components of the management plan shall be made available to affected stakeholders on request, and at cost of reproduction and handling.

-7.5.1 If requested, the smallholder provides public information from the management plan to a person who requests it at no cost to the requestor.

-Criterion 7.6 The Organization shall, proportionate to scale, intensity and risk of management activities, proactively and transparently engage affected stakeholders in its management planning and monitoring processes, and shall engage interested stakeholders on request.
+- 7.5 The Organization shall make publicly available a summary of the management plan free of charge.
+Excluding confidential information, other relevant components of the management plan shall be made available to affected stakeholders on request, and at cost of reproduction and handling - 7.5.1 If requested, the smallholder provides public information from the management plan to a person who requests it at no cost to the requestor. - 7.6 The Organization shall, proportionate to scale, intensity and risk of management activities, proactively and transparently engage affected stakeholders in its management planning and monitoring processes, and shall engage interested stakeholders on request. - 7.6.1 The smallholder informs affected and interested stakeholders about management planning and monitoring. - 7.6.2 If requested, the smallholder carries out culturally appropriate consultation with affected and interested stakeholders.

-Draft for PSU Review FSC-STD-RAP-01-2021 V-1 FSC Regional Forest Stewardship Standard for Smallholders 2021

-7.6.1 The smallholder informs affected and interested stakeholders about management planning and monitoring.

-7.6.2 If requested, the smallholder carries out culturally appropriate consultation with affected and interested stakeholders.